armetiz/LeezyPheanstalkBundle/README.markdown

 ## LeezyPheanstalkBundle

 The LeezyPheanstalkBundle is a Symfony2 integration for [pheanstalk](https://github.com/pda/pheanstalk).
-It provides a command line interface for manage the Beanstalkd server & a simple pheanstalk integration for use in your Symfony 2 application.
+It provides a command line interface for manage the Beanstalkd server & a pheanstalk integration for use in your Symfony 2 application.

 ## Usage example